richard-scryber/PaperworkDayDocs/docs/templates/1_header_footer.md

 nav_order: 1
 ---

-# Body headers and footers
+# Body, headers & footers
 {: .no_toc }

 Paperwork supports the use of page headers and footers within the body element of the template.
 These will repeat across multiple pages when content overflows.